of one's own culture does not require contempt or disrespect for other cultures.

 Timberly Baker is a native of St. Louis Missouri.
 She completed a Bachelors of Science in Secondary Education Social Studies from The University of Arkansas at Pine Bluff.
 In addition, Timberly received a Masters of Teaching and Learning from Arkansas State University, and received her Ph.D. in Educational Leadership Policy Studies from Indiana University- Bloomington.
 She has middle school teaching, quantitative research, teacher professional development facilitation and a wealth of classroom management experience.
 She currently provides teacher professional development around cultural responsiveness, Universal Design for Differentiated Instruction and Positive Behavior Intervention Support systems.

-Mariella currently works as a research associate on the Race and Gender Disparities in Discipline Research-to-Practice Collaborative project funded by The Atlantic Philanthropies at The Equity Project.
-Mariella is a doctoral candidate at Indiana University’s Educational Leadership and Policy Studies department.
+Mariella currently works as a research associate on the Discipline Disparities Research-to-Practice Collaborative project funded by The Atlantic Philanthropies at The Equity Project.
+Mariella earned her Ph.D. degree in Educational Leadership Policy Studies with a concentration in International Comparative Education from Indiana University- Bloomington.
 Before joining The Equity Project Mariella focused her research on educational policies targeted at reducing stratification and inequality and working towards the attainment of a more egalitarian and socially just education, both in the United States and globally.
 She is currently pursuing a research agenda concentrating on the intersectionality of race, ethnicity, gender and sexual orientation in disparities in school discipline.
 She is an avid traveler, enjoys art (in its many manifestations), and is currently working on her first novel.

 Gwen brings thirty-five years of service as a teacher and central office curriculum and instruction specialist.
 She served as the lead facilitator responsible for developing and disseminating information about the district's first K–12 standards-based curriculum frameworks and pacing guides.
 Additionally, having worked as an adjunct professor at Anderson University, she brings over 40 years experience from a teaching background that stretches from kindergarten to higher education.
 Recently earning her doctorate degree from Indiana State University, she studied how principals created culturally relevant learning environments within their schools.
 She has provided consulting services and numerous workshops to help create positive change within school districts, schools, and individual classrooms.
 She continues her work in promoting culturally responsive practices with district leadership teams who are committed to working with the Equity Project to provide positive support and equitable outcomes for all of their students.